pgnewell/dwa/p4/README.md

 At this time there are several problems.

-I promised edit and photos.
-I almost got edit but no. photos should be easy, but alas.
+I promised edit and photos. photos should be easy, but alas.
 Nothing else was.

-The login screen gives no failure message.
-Apparently there is a reason why no one uses static variables in php.
-I guess its always a new process so nothing sticks around.
-You could probably do some ajax thing but ... no time.

-The dependencies go into the database correctly but they dont get used properly.
-The execution window doesnt seem to get them.

-To add to all this something on the server isnt working at all.
-Apparently the mechanism I use to load screens from php via ajax is failing.
-I am debugging.
+The dependencies can be confusing.
+It should be able to show what dependencies there are.
+This is really crucial but I am not sure how to accomplish it without more sophisticated JS than I have at my displosal.
+As it is youj can really only give one dependency to a step, which makes some sense but I am not sure it is ideal.
+I orivinally intended that they be drag and drop and this is not as hard as I thought but I am too tired to do it.
+You can probably make a circular dependency.

+Using ajax proved to be very difficult.
+The POSTs were reinterpreted by the server and the quotes in ajax data were escaped for a security reason.
+This took me way too long to discover.
+You need to strip them in order to parse the json.

+It is slow.
+There are too many .lives in the JS.
+This could be easily remedied by removing the buttons from the display and putting them in the edit.

+No ordering in the recipe display.

+The textareas in the steps need to be auto sizing.

+The information area needs to be more dynamic.